Khdave02/iwp_assign/README.md

 * [Website-Design](https://github.com/Khdave02/iwp_assign/blob/main/README.md#website-design)
 * [Contributors](https://github.com/Khdave02/iwp_assign/blob/main/README.md#contributors)

-## Running this project locally on your computer
+## Running this project locally on your computer:
 Pre-requisite: MongoDB and Node.js should be installed on your device
 ```
 1. Download and extract the repository